raseniero/lk-outbound-caller-scheduler/tasks/tasks-prd-azure-function-timer.md

   - [x] 1.3 Verify `requirements.txt` includes all necessary dependencies for Azure Functions and logging
   - [x] 1.4 Create or verify existence of `tests/` directory for unit tests
   - [x] 1.5 Confirm codebase structure matches Azure Functions best practices
-- [ ] 2.0 Implement Unit Tests and TDD Process
+- [x] 2.0 Implement Unit Tests and TDD Process
   - [x] 2.1 Write first failing pytest unit test for timer log message
   - [x] 2.2 Implement minimum code to pass the test (Green phase)
   - [x] 2.3 Refactor if needed, ensure all tests pass (Refactor phase)

 - [x] 3.0 Deploy Azure Function to Production Using Azure CLI
-- [ ] 4.0 Validate Deployment and Logging Behavior
+- [x] 4.0 Validate Deployment and Logging Behavior
-- [ ] 5.0 Documentation and Cleanup
+- [x] 5.0 Documentation and Cleanup

+---

+**Project Status:**
+All steps are complete.
+The Azure Function timer is fully implemented, tested with TDD, deployed to Azure, and documented.
+The repository is clean and production-ready.